Asian-Style Hamburgers Recipe

 - 1/4 teaspoon pepper

 - 1. Shape meat into six patties; place in a shallow dish.
 In a small bowl, whisk together the oil, soy sauce, ketchup, vinegar, garlic and pepper.
 Set aside 1/4 cup for basting; cover and refrigerate.
 Pour remaining marinade over the patties.
 Cover and refrigerate for at least 3 hours.

-    - 2. Grill burgers, uncovered, over medium heat for 5-6 minutes on each side until a meat thermometer reads 160° and juices run clear, basting occasionally with reserved marinade.
+- 2. Grill burgers, uncovered, over medium heat for 5-6 minutes on each side until a thermometer reads 160° and juices run clear, basting occasionally with reserved marinade.

 - 3. Serve on hamburger buns with lettuce leaves and tomato slices if desired.
 Yield: 6 servings.

 1 each: 439 calories, 25g fat (7g saturated fat), 75mg cholesterol, 968mg sodium, 23g carbohydrate (4g sugars, 1g fiber), 28g protein.

 "This is a wonderfully simple and flavorful way to change up your traditional grilled hamburger.
 I would recommend using a leaner cut of ground beef with this (such as 90/10) as the canola oil in the marinade adds a great deal of fat and moisture.
 Very good--will definitely make again."